daiweinus/tp2/docs/UserGuide.md

 Examples of usage:
 * `find n John Bernice Andy`

+### Sorting employee records by salary : `sort`

+Sort employee records by salary so that I can see the salary structure in my company.

+Format: `sort TYPE KEYWORD`
+* `TYPE` must be the letter `salary`.
+* Employee records sort by salary ascending order will be returned.

+Examples of usage:
+* `sort salary`

 ### Clearing all employee records : `clear`

 Clears all employee records from the Human Resource Management System.